 Posts Labeled News

 Mid-Missouri Legal Services (MMLS) delivers legal services to eleven (11) counties in central Missouri.
-Due to the unique challenges of serving a primarily rural area, MMLS has developed a plan to use volunteers in a variety of ways to expand the reach and effectiveness of the program.
+Due to unique challenges of serving a primarily rural area, MMLS has developed a plan to use volunteers in a variety of ways to expand the reach and effectiveness of the program.
 MMLS takes into consideration the input from segments of the client community, private attorneys, and bar associations in the development of its annual Private Attorney Involvement (PAI) Plan.
 Any responses to MMLS’s Proposed 2024 Private Attorney Involvement Plan can be submitted to dunhamk@mmls.org.”
-You can view the 2024 MMLS PAI Plan at this link: MMLS Proposed 2024 PAI Plan
+You can view the 2026 MMLS PAI Plan at this link: MMLS 2026 PAI Plan

 No petition required for most ‘Amendment 3’ marijuana expungements